AlishaShahane/units_converter_extension/RESULTS.md

 In black box testing, the tester assumes the role of a user.
 He does not need to have knowledge about the working of the software.
 Thus, the metrics which matter most to him are ease of installation and usability.
 A black box tester is a correct audience to see future investment scope of a product as well.
 From the graphs we can observe that the ease of execution and usability is high, but less people are likely to invest in the product.

+From the above graphs of the conducted experiments, it is evident that the users save a significant amount of time by using our chrome extension instead of the existing one.
+Users saved an average of 48 seconds in the first experiment.
+Whereas, they saved an average of 29 seconds in the second experiment.

 ## Conclusions

 ## Threats to validity